weldisson/weldisson/README.md

 - 🤝 I’m looking for help with **React.js, HTML, CSS etc**

-- 👨‍💻 All of my projects are available at [https://www.gitshowcase.com/weldisson](https://www.gitshowcase.com/weldisson)
+- 👨‍💻 All of my projects are available at [Gitshowcase](https://www.gitshowcase.com/weldisson)

-- 📝 I regulary write articles on [https://medium.com/@weldissonaraujo](https://medium.com/@weldissonaraujo)
+- 📝 I regularly write articles on [medium](https://medium.com/@weldissonaraujo)

 - 💬 Ask me about **JavaScript, Typescript, NodeJs**